eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 The heap memory allocation at the end of the increment is as follows:

-- The increment has reclaimed ???
-MB of memory.
-The heap now has ???
-MB(3003121664 B) of memory available compared to the ???
-MB available at the start of the increment.
+- The heap now has 2864 MB(3003121664 B) of memory available compared to the 856 MB available at the start of the increment.
+The increment reclaimed 2008 MB of memory in the heap.

-- The increment has reclaimed ???MB (2147483648 B).
-100% of the *eden* space is now available as free memory.
-The *eden* space was full at the start of the increment.
+- 100% of the *eden* space is available as free memory.
+All the used memory in the *eden* space is reclaimed.

+- The *remembered set* count has increased by 172,384 WHAT UNIT?, and the number of freebytes in the *remembered set* has decreased by 0.66 MB (689,536 B).

 The cycle completes and the GC restarts application threads.